thatrandomfrenchdude/chessPPO/README.md

 That being said, some of this may require you to explore the wilderness of my thought process.
 Everything is here, but the map may not be immediately clear.
 Have fun!

+## Version Status
+- **[Active Development]** v1: Not fully functional, still in progress.
+Reworked the project architecture to more closely follow the PPO algorithm.
+- **[Archived]** v0: Working prototype, doesn't train well.
+Mostly project layout exploration.
+This is "archived," all the code is still there.
+Follow the v0 usage instructions to run it.
+This will eventually be deprecated.

 ## System Overview
 A reinforcement learning system that uses Proximal Policy Optimization (PPO) to train a chess-playing agent.
 The agent uses self-play to learn.